Shahid-Bagwan/Docker-Templates/Next+PostgreSQL/Readme.md

 ## Usage

+`` Make changes according to your project. otherwise error may occur ``

 1. Clone this repository to your local machine.

 2. Place your Next.js application source files inside the `nextjs-app` directory.

-3. Modify the `Dockerfile.nextjs` and `Dockerfile.postgres` if necessary to meet your application's specific requirements.
+3. Modify the `Dockerfile.nextjs` and `Dockerfile.postgres` (there is no file named .(language name) its just for refrence) if necessary to meet your application's specific requirements.

 4. Remove the name of the language from dockerfile. just keep : Dockerfile.